-To secure the availability of medical supplies and essentials, the government provides tax incentives in the form of Value-Added Tax (VAT) relief, import tax relief, and import duty relief on the purchase and importation of medical supplies
+To secure the availability of medical supplies and essentials, the government provides tax incentives in the form of Value-Added Tax (VAT) relief, import tax relief, and import duty relief on the purchase and importation of medical supplies and materials.
+The relief also applies to certain services under the same purpose, such as technical, consultation, and construction service to build hospitals and medical facilities.

 Those reliefs are stipulated in the Minister of Finance Regulation Number 28 of 2020 and Number 171 of 2019.
-As of 11 April 2020, the Ministry of Finance reported that 159 billion rupiahs of import taxes and customs duty had been relieved for medical supplies and services.
+As of 11 April 2020, the Ministry of Finance reported that 159 billion rupiahs of import taxes and customs duty had been relieved for medical supplies and services6.